puffyracoon/timer/README.md

 ### 🌊 Updated Meta Events
 - **The Gang War of Echovald**: Updated with proper name and 40-minute duration
 - **The Battle for the Jade Sea**: Updated with proper name and 60-minute duration
+- **Duplicate cleanup**: Removed duplicate filter entries that were causing confusion
+- **Schedule optimization**: Improved timing for some existing meta events
 - **Accurate scheduling**: All events include correct timing and map information

 ### 🧹 Code Cleanup